 23. Theo Chocolate Factory Tour

 Move over, Willy Wonka.
 Theo Chocolate Factory is Seattle’s chocolate wonderland for kids.
-Located in Seattle’s Fremont neighborhood, this chocolate factory takes kids older than 7 on tour of its entire process.
+Located in Seattle’s Fremont neighborhood, this chocolate factory takes kids older than 7 on a tour of its entire process.

 Sweet-toothed kids will be amazed as they learn about the bean-to-bar process in a 20-minute presentation, walk through the manufacturing area, and end up at an amazing chocolate shop to end the tour.